Minsuhk/Gundam-Price/README.md

 ■ Todo:
-• add Toy Arena
-• add Anime jg
-• fix brookhurst hobby
 • make pretty
+• indicator for when hobby lobby sale is active??